 MOD RCC/40A28/1

-RESOLUTION 98 (Rev. Geneva, 2022)
+RESOLUTION 98 (Rev. New Delhi, 2024)

-Enhancing the standardization of Internet of Things and smart cities and communities for global development
+Enhancing the standardization of Internet of Things and smart sustainable cities and communities for global development

-(Hammamet, 2016; Geneva, 2022)
+(Hammamet, 2016; Geneva, 2022; New Delhi, 2024)

-The World Telecommunication Standardization Assembly (Geneva, 2022),
+The World Telecommunication Standardization Assembly (New Delhi, 2024),

 recalling

-a) Resolution 197 (Rev. Dubai, 2018) of the Plenipotentiary Conference, on promoting the development of the Internet of things (IoT) and smart sustainable cities and communities (SC&C);
+a) Resolution 197 (Rev. Bucharest, 2022) of the Plenipotentiary Conference, on promoting the development of the Internet of things (IoT) and smart sustainable cities and communities (SSC&C);

-b) Resolution 66 (Rev. Sharm el-Sheikh, 2019) of the Radiocommunication Assembly, on studies related to wireless systems and applications for the development of IoT;
+b) Resolution 66 (Rev. Dubai, 2023) of the Radiocommunication Assembly, on studies related to wireless systems and applications for the development of IoT;

-c) Resolution 85 (Rev. Buenos Aires, 2017) of the World Telecommunication Development Conference, on facilitating IoT and SC&C for global development;
+c) Resolution 85 (Rev. Kigali, 2022) of the World Telecommunication Development Conference, on facilitating IoT and SSC&C for global development;

 d) the Global Pulse initiative launched by the United Nations Secretary-General to promote opportunities to use big data for sustainable development and humanitarian action;